danloh/readup/README.md

 2. Install or Update WebView2
    - Download the WebView2 Runtime directly from Microsoft: [link](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH).
    - If you prefer an offline installer, download the offline package and run it as an Administrator.
-3. Re-run Readest
+3. Re-run
-   - After installing/updating WebView2, launch readest.exe again.
+   - After installing/updating WebView2, launch readup.exe again.
    - If you still encounter problems, reboot your PC and try again.

 **Additional Tips**